Reviews, tips, and tricks on using Garmin inReach satellite communicators for hiking and the outdoors.

 If you need to call for a rescue in the backcountry, the ACR ResQLink View offers a solid, professional-level method to trigger a distress signal using the government-run SARSAT network (more on that later).
 For those of you familiar with the Garmin InReach, the ACR uses a different set of satellites and frequencies to trigger a search and rescue.
 It’s the same network used by aviators, military, and other professionals.
 The ACR ResQLink View doesn’t offer two-way communications like an InReach, but it also doesn’t require a subscription.
 There are pros and cons to both which I’ll cover in this review.

 The Garmin inReach Mini packs some powerful features into s small and reasonably priced package.
 You can send and receive your GPS location to anyone with a text or email (or another inReach Mini) in the backcountry where your cell phone doesn’t work.
 You can also receive messages, allowing you to communicate with family, friends, and emergency services.
 Additional features on the inReach Mini allow you to get weather reports, track your trip and share with friends, and perform navigation.
-There are some limitations, and I’ll cover that later, but all-in-all, the inReach Mini is a solid device that I use and recommend.
+There are some limitations, and I’ll cover that later, but all-in-all, the inReach Mini is a solid device that I highly recommend.

 The Garmin InReach Explorer (formerly Delorme InReach) is a must-have in your pack.
 Outside of owning a satellite phone, it’s one of the only ways to have two-way communications with friends, family, and emergency services outside of cell service.
 Its navigation functions have some flaws, but don’t get the InReach for that; it’s worth the cost just for the messaging and weather features.
 For a few hundred bucks, the Garmin InReach could save your life.
 It’s a no-brainer.